usedropper/api-documentation/docs/queries/get-delivery-status.md

 ---

 # Get Delivery Status

-You can fetch a delivery with a given `tracking_id`.
+Get Delivery query is used to get all detials of a particular delivery.
+To do this, you make a query request by calling getDelivery endpoint and passing `tracking_id` as a parameter.

+Think about graphql queries like GET request in REST.

+### Sample request to get delivery

-Let's create a mutation to fetch a delivery using a sample tracking ID in this example.
+Let's create a query to fetch a delivery using a sample tracking ID in this example.

 #### Query
 ```graphql